 The Consumer Financial Protection Bureau (CFPB) is an independent agency under the Federal Reserve System.
 It was created in 2010 to protect and educate consumers about their dealings with financial services and markets.
 Its goal is to ensure that federal laws governing financial matters are enforced consistently and that consumers receive fair and competitive access to all financial products.

-The CFPB is part of the Dodd-Frank Act that came about as a response to questionable practices in the lending and investment industries in 2008.
+The CFPB is part of the Dodd-Frank Act that came about as a response to questionable practices in the lending and investment industries leading up to the Great Recession of 2008.
 It was the first federal agency to focus specifically on consumer rights and consumer financial protection.

 The agency was given wide-ranging responsibilities to educate consumers, enforce rules and regulations and conduct studies on products and services like credit cards, mortgages, student, payday and auto loans and collection agencies.